 Once you have chosen the right cycle and have set the water temperature to cold go ahead and press start.
 Then simply wait for the washing machine to do its thing.
 This brings us to an equally important part of the process.
 That is, of course, drying your judogi.

-Perhaps a better method to help you dry out a judogi faster is to put it in front of a fan.
+One method to help you dry out a judogi faster is to put it in front of a fan.
 Sure this might not be as fast as putting it into the dryer but it will certainly shave some time off the process.
-The truth however is that you should never really have to rush drying out your judogi.

 The most important rule in getting a stain out of a judogi is to address the stain as soon as you can.
 A very common stain associated with a judogi is a bloodstain.
 Bloodstains can be a pain if you do not address them quickly.
 The best way to get rid of bloodstains is with hydrogen peroxide.